karthik-d/room-slot-booking/README.md

 ### User Details (NO AUTHENTICATION)
  ### Relative URLs
- - URL 1: For Listing All Users (GET)
+ - **URL 1**: For Listing All Users (GET)
  ```
  /api/user-handler/
  ```
- - URL 2: For Viewing Specific User (GET) and deleting a user (DELETE)
+ - **URL 2**: For Viewing Specific User (GET) and deleting a user (DELETE)
  - The id for user can be found in the JSON data returned by the Listing URL
  - The URL to specific user can be found in the JSON data returned by the Listing URL
  ```
 /api/user-detail/<int:id>/
  ```